ni/niveristand-custom-device-handbook/docs/express/Configuration_Rules.md

 ## Configuration Rules and Constraints

-The Express framework enforces a set of rules at generation time (when `api-gen.exe` validates your XML) and at VeriStand load time.
+The Express framework enforces a set of rules at generation time and at VeriStand load time.
 Understanding these rules prevents generation failures and run-time errors.

 ---